LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

    Creates an image object.
 Requires either the path to an image file or a bytes object with an image's binary data to initialize the object.
-Once an image object is initialized, it may be edited and saved using the ``image`` member methods which are described throughout this chapter.
+Once an image object is initialized, it may be edited and saved using the :type:`image` member methods which are described throughout this chapter.

    The optional ``-info`` parameter retrieves all the attributes of an image without reading the pixel data.
 This allows for better performance and less